 Linkwood Osage

-Welcome to the digital home of an osage orange, you are probably standing right in front of.
+Welcome to the digital home of an osage orange tree, which you are probably standing right in front of.

 What kind of tree is this?

 Pick one up.
-It is actually a multiple fruit, like a pineapple, formed from a cluster of flowers.
+It is actually a multiple fruit, like a pineapple or a fig, formed from a cluster of flowers.
 Each bump, or "gyrus," is the expanded and fused individual fruit, while the crevices, or "sulci," are the result of the irregular boundaries between them.
 This makes the fruit look “brain-like”.
 If the fruit gets cut or damages (throw it hard onto the cement), it oozes a sticky, white, bitter latex, and its pale, dense interior contains hundreds of small, edible seeds.

 What do you do with the fruit?